Dana Duckworth on Becoming the New Gymnastics Coach

 "It's such a wonderful experience to be able to help these athletes bring out their personality and perform routines that shine," Duckworth said.

 As a gymnast, the former Dana Dobransky earned eight All-America accolades and finished her career in 1993 by winning her second consecutive NCAA balance beam title with a perfect 10.0.
 She was named NCAA Woman of the Year for the State of Alabama in 1993.

 As a student, Duckworth was a three-year Scholastic All-American and a two-time CoSIDA at-large Academic All-American, an award that spans several sports.
 She was inducted into Mortar Board as an undergraduate and earned both an NCAA and SEC Postgraduate Scholarship, utilizing them to attend graduate school at Alabama and obtain her master's of business administration in 1998.

-After graduating with her bachelor's degree, she moved up the corporate ladder quickly at AMX Corporation, a high tech firm out of Dallas.
-She finished her tenure there as manager of the company's training programs.
-After receiving her Master's degree, she served as Director of Marketing of a Trussville-based automotive company followed by a stint as Vice President of Corporate Solutions for a Birmingham company before returning to Tuscaloosa for a highly successful run with Pfizer.
+After graduating with her bachelor's degree, Duckworth moved up the corporate ladder quickly at AMX Corporation, a high tech firm based in Dallas.
+She finished her tenure there as manager of AMX's training programs.
+After receiving her master's degree, Duckworth served as director of marketing for a Trussville-based automotive company followed by a stint as Vice President of Corporate Solutions for a Birmingham company before returning to Tuscaloosa for a highly successful run with Pfizer.

 Duckworth's return to Tuscaloosa also saw her start a family.
-She and her husband Joe, a Tuscaloosa native and partner in Duckworth-Morris Real Estate, married in 2000.
-The couple has a daughter, Camryn, born in 2004 and a son, Jace, born in 2006.
+She and her husband Joe, a Tuscaloosa native and co-owner of Duckworth-Morris Real Estate, married in 2000.
+The couple has a daughter Camryn born in 2004 and a son Jace born in 2006.